-- A. ~~BEVs shall be equipped with a low-speed sound generator to warn other vehicles and pedestrians of the school bus's approach i.e., when approaching an intersections and crosswalks.
-The sound generator will remain on when the school bus is in any drive gear except reverse.~~ Electric and Hybrid School Buses shall be equipped with a sound generator to warn pedestrians of the school bus's approach.
-The Sound generator shall conform to the SBMTC minimum sound requirements for Electric and Hybrid school buses. - B. The ~~low-speed~~ sound generator shall not emit sound while the bus is completely stopped, with the transmission in neutral or park, and with the parking brake set e.g., while loading and unloading.
+- A. Electric and Hybrid School Buses shall be equipped with a sound generator to warn pedestrians of the school bus's approach.
+The Sound generator shall conform to the SBMTC minimum sound requirements for Electric and Hybrid school buses. - B. The sound generator shall not emit sound while the bus is completely stopped, with the transmission in neutral or park, and with the parking brake set e.g., while loading and unloading.